Jonne/jonne.github.io/_posts/2019-09-20-implement-catalog-pages.md

         }
     }
 ```
 The Subcategory navigation control looks similar, but has a different content resolver.
-That content resolver will use the `Sitecore.Context.Item` as a parent category instead of the configurable starting location.
+This content resolver will use the `Sitecore.Context.Item` as a parent category instead of the configurable starting location.
 Other than that its the same.

+Seeing both components in action:

 ![category navigation](/assets/images/implement-catalog-pages/categorynavigation.jpg)

 ## Product page
-On the product page we wanted to display basic product information: title, description, image and price.
+On the product page we wanted to display basic product information: title, description, image, price and an add-to-cart button.
+Joost already talked about the add-to-cart button in [part 3 of this series](https://joost.meijles.com/jss_cart_actions/), so I will focus on the other components here.
 JSS components usually get their data from a dedicated data source item.
-For the product detail components we want the components to get the data from the current sitecore item: `Sitecore.Context.Item`.
+For the product detail components we want the components to get the data from the current Sitecore item: `Sitecore.Context.Item`.
 To access this data from your component you need to use the `withSitecoreContext` higher order component.
 For example, the component to display the product title looks like this:

 ``` javascript
 import React from 'react';